MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

 4. If the library server isn't a managed Hyper-V host, use your array vendor’s management tools to create the logical unit and to unmask the logical unit to the library server.
 Then do the following:
     - Don't assign a drive letter.
-    - Use Disk Management (diskmgmt.msc) to rescan the disk, initialize the disk, and then format it.
+    - Use Disk Management (diskmgmt.msc) to rescan the disk, initialize the disk, and format it.
     - In Disk Management, mount the logical unit to the folder path you created in the library share (**Change Drive Letter and Paths** > **Add** > **Mount in the following empty NTFS folder**, and select the empty library folder).
 5. Copy the virtual hard disk you want to use to the new folder in the library share.